United Natural Foods (NYSE:UNFI) Releases FY 2021 Earnings Guidance

 United Natural Foods (NYSE:UNFI) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $3.550-$3.550 for the period, compared to the Thomson Reuters consensus estimate of $3.420.
 The company issued revenue guidance of $27 billion-$27 billion, compared to the consensus revenue estimate of $27.21 billion.

-United Natural Foods (NYSE:UNFI) last issued its quarterly earnings data on Tuesday, June 8th.
-The company reported $0.94 EPS for the quarter, topping analysts’ consensus estimates of $0.88 by $0.06.
-The company had revenue of $6.62 billion during the quarter, compared to the consensus estimate of $6.81 billion.
-United Natural Foods had a net margin of 0.59% and a return on equity of 18.27%.
-United Natural Foods’s revenue for the quarter was down 5.9% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $1.40 earnings per share.
-On average, equities analysts expect that United Natural Foods will post 3.49 earnings per share for the current fiscal year.
+United Natural Foods (NYSE:UNFI) last issued its earnings results on Tuesday, June 8th.
+The company reported $0.94 earnings per share for the quarter, beating analysts’ consensus estimates of $0.88 by $0.06.
+The company had revenue of $6.62 billion for the quarter, compared to the consensus estimate of $6.81 billion.
+United Natural Foods had a return on equity of 18.27% and a net margin of 0.59%.
+The firm’s quarterly revenue was down 5.9% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $1.40 EPS.
+On average, equities analysts predict that United Natural Foods will post 3.49 earnings per share for the current year.

-In other United Natural Foods news, COO Eric A. Dorne sold 10,757 shares of United Natural Foods stock in a transaction that occurred on Thursday, April 15th.
-The shares were sold at an average price of $35.30, for a total transaction of $379,722.10.
-Following the completion of the sale, the chief operating officer now directly owns 35,522 shares in the company, valued at approximately $1,253,926.60.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, CEO Steven Spinner sold 40,357 shares of the firm’s stock in a transaction on Wednesday, June 2nd.
-The stock was sold at an average price of $40.00, for a total transaction of $1,614,280.00.
-Following the transaction, the chief executive officer now directly owns 68,875 shares of the company’s stock, valued at approximately $2,755,000.
+In other news, COO Eric A. Dorne sold 10,757 shares of the stock in a transaction that occurred on Thursday, April 15th.
+The stock was sold at an average price of $35.30, for a total value of $379,722.10.
+Following the completion of the sale, the chief operating officer now directly owns 35,522 shares of the company’s stock, valued at $1,253,926.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Peter Roy sold 8,000 shares of the stock in a transaction that occurred on Monday, June 28th.
+The shares were sold at an average price of $36.60, for a total value of $292,800.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 240,271 shares of company stock valued at $9,136,357.
-2.00% of the stock is currently owned by insiders.
+Insiders have sold 240,271 shares of company stock valued at $9,136,357 in the last ninety days.
+Company insiders own 2.00% of the company’s stock.

 United Natural Foods, Inc, together with its subsidiaries, distributes natural, organic, specialty, produce, and conventional grocery and non-food products in the United States and Canada.
 It operates in two segments, Wholesale and Retail.
 The company offers grocery and general merchandise, produce, perishables and frozen foods, nutritional supplements and sports nutrition, bulk and foodservice products, and personal care items.